Islamic design

 Fun on the dunes

-Some regard this as damaging to the fragile environment of this part of the country but, as I mentioned earlier, these dunes continuously travel south driven by the shamal and little vegetation survives in it.
-Where there is only slight movement at the edge of the dunes, some plants are able to maintain a foothold, but not in the parts which move quickly and the dune is deep.
-There are, though, a number of small animals that live in the dunes but I don’t know how this will affect them.
+Some will regard this as damaging to the fragile environment of this part of the country but, as I mentioned earlier, these dunes are continuously travelling south driven by the shamaal and little vegetation is able to survive in it.
+Where there is only slight movement at the edge of the dunes, some plants are able to maintain a foothold as illustrated above, but not in the parts which move quickly and the dune is deep.
+There are, though, a number of small animals that live in the dunes and it is likely that the density of use will affect them.

-Qataris are usually very good at being able to drive through the looser sands and I have even seen two wheel cars driven by them up and over the dunes without getting stuck.
+Expatriates usually have problems with driving in sand and sabkha.
+By comparison Qataris are usually very good at being able to drive through the looser sands, and I have even seen two wheel cars driven by them up and over the dunes without getting stuck.
 Some sand is extremely loose and there’s obviously a skill to driving in it that expatriates lack.
 Actually it’s better to avoid it.
 Having been driven in the desert by Qataris it is evident that there is far more to reading the surface than expatriates are used to.
-Here a two wheel drive is firmly stuck up to its axles and looks as if the tyres haven’t been deflated.
-It requires the wheels being dug out and either a tow, a lot of people to push, sand ladders under the wheels, a Qatari to drive it out, or any combination…
+In this first photograph a two wheel drive is firmly stuck up to its axles and looks as if the tyres haven’t been deflated.
+It requires the wheels being dug out and either a tow, a lot of people to push, sand ladders under the wheels, a Qatari to drive it out, or any combination.
+But, in the second photograph, even a group of Qataris managed to get themselves stuck on a dune…

 Fun on the dunes Fun on the dunes

-They represent a fragile environment as does much of the peninsula, but the concentration on tourism and the need for Qataris and expatriates to get away from their urban life at least once a week makes them a popular destination.
+They constitute a fragile environment, as can be argued is much of the peninsula; but the concentration of public and private interests on tourism and the need for Qataris and expatriates to get away from their urban life at least once a week and experience a different way of life, makes them a very popular destination.

 At what stage it becomes over-used I can’t say, but I do know that there is a problem policing it from a safety point of view.
-It is a remarkably popular area nowadays as these two photographs attest.
-This photograph, particularly, indicates the more organised character of driving in the desert whereas the more traditional enjoyment was just of travelling through the dunes.
+It is a remarkably popular area nowadays as the two photographs above attest.
+The lower photograph, particularly, indicates the more organised character of driving in the desert, whereas the more traditional enjoyment was just obtained by travelling through the dunes.

 Qataris have excellent skills on sand.
 It’s always a bit of a surprise to take a four-wheeled car onto the dunes and then come across an ordinary saloon car parked on a crest with the driver enjoying the view.
-And I once had to have a seriously under-aged driver get my car out of trouble for me…
+And I once had to have a seriously under-aged Qatari get my car out of trouble for me when stuck on a beach on the east side of the peninsula…

 More fun on the dunes